mne-tools/mne-python/doc/manual/io.rst

 The signals in the EEG file are the voltages between each electrode and CMS active electrode, which still contain some CM noise (50 Hz, ADC reference noise, etc., see `here <https://www.biosemi.com/faq/cms&drl.htm>`_ for further detail).
-Thus, it is advisable to use any single channel (e.g., Cz) on import of BioSemi data to avoid losing signal information.
-The data can be re-referenced (e.g., common average, average of mastoids) later after cleaning.
+Thus, it is advisable to chose a reference (e.g., a single channel like Cz, average of linked mastoids, average of all electrodes, etc.) on import of BioSemi data to avoid losing signal information.
+The data can be re-referenced later after cleaning if desired.

 .. warning:: The data samples in a BDF file are represented in a 3-byte (24-bit) format.
 Since 3-byte raw data buffers are not presently supported in the fif format these data will be changed to 4-byte integers in the conversion.